Sometimes, you just want to know the what, and less of the why.

 Ultra Processed Food (UPF) – i.e. the majority of what we find in the middle aisles of the supermarket, is a very recent phenomenon in human history, and is evolutionary inconsistent to what we have thrived on as a species.
 In a blink of an eye evolutionarily, we’ve gone from whole foods to factory produced ‘foods’ laden with many foreign and synthetic chemicals.

 The argument is convincing scientifically, logically and instinctively – we should be eating whole foods the super majority of the time, where we are in control of how they are prepared, cooked and/or processed with minimal additive and non-food ingredients.

 So, we buy whole animal and plant-based foods and do almost all of the processing (i.e. cooking) within our kitchen.
 That said, we do buy quality condiments versus making them from scratch, and allow a processed dessert to feature in the weekend.
 Of course, minimally manipulated things like tea, coffee, and dark chocolate feature too.

 4 Minimise Processed Carbs

 By virtue of point 3, we get in minimal amount of processed carbs.
-That said, it’s worth pointing out separately, as the proliferation of these addictive foods containing flours and sugars are significant contributors of our obesity and insulin resistance epidemic.
+That said, it’s worth pointing out separately, as the proliferation of these addictive foods containing flours, corn and sugars are significant contributors of our obesity and insulin resistance epidemic.